 Condensation reflow machines shall conform to the following requirements:

-Not transmit a movement or vibration into the assemblies being soldered that result in misalignment of parts or disturbed solder joints.
+Not transmit a movement or vibration into the assemblies being soldered that result in misalignment of devices or disturbed solder joints.

 Be capable of preheating an assembly with solder paste to the temperature recommended by the solder paste manufacturer prior to soldering.